artempy/tourism_django/README.md

-Small site about tourism written in Django web framework.
-You will be able to adapt it for any purposes.
+Small site about tourism written on Django web framework.
+You can adapt it to your own purposes.